 Please note that this timeline only applies to traditional day students.
-Additional information for students enrolled in the School of Continuing and Professional Studies can be found here.
+Additional information for students enrolled in the School of Graduate and Professional Studies can be found here.

 Our four-year graduation rate already exceeds the national average for all schools and four-year private colleges and universities.
 Graduating in four years keeps your costs down and allows you to enter the job market sooner.

 If you meet the requirements and don’t graduate in four years, we will pay for the remaining credits—up to 16 in one year—needed to complete your degree.

 Elizabethtown College has a STRONG 4-year graduation rate.